villano-lab/galactic-spin-W1/paper/paper.md

 # Statement of Need

-Rotation curves present one of the key empirical artifacts through which dark matter can be observed and analyzed [@1978ApJ-225L-107R].
-However, a thorough description of the rotation curve building process is typically not given in scientific publications.
-Furthermore, software tools used in rotation curve literature are generally dated or otherwise difficult for inexperienced users (source: GIPSY [@Gipsy_1992]).
-A rigorous yet accessible learning module is needed to provide a tool to any individual who is interested in investigating the effect of dark matter in spiral galaxies through rotation curves.
-The modules in our workshop are designed to present a convenient, open-source platform for developing basic rotation curves.
-The annotated tutorials are aimed at both academics and curious individuals with little to no experience with rotation curves.
-Users can engage in hands-on computation activities, including building their own rotation curves.
+Rotation curves are a key empirical artifact through which dark matter can be observed and analyzed [@1978ApJ-225L-107R].
+However, a thorough, start-to-finish description of the rotation curve building process is typically not given in scientific publications.
+Furthermore, software tools used in rotation curve literature are generally difficult for inexperienced users; for example, the GIPSY software package is very thorough but does not provide any introduction as it is intended for experienced users with a firm grasp on rotation curve components [@Gipsy_1992].
+Therefore, a rigorous yet accessible learning module is needed to provide an entry point for any individual interested in investigating the effect of dark matter in spiral galaxies.
+Our workshop is designed to present a convenient platform for developing basic rotation curves focused on introducing newcomers to the concepts necessary for understanding galactic rotation.
+This is acheived by leading users through hands-on computational activities, including building and plotting their own rotation curves.
-The primary goal of this project is to present rotation curve development and research in a versatile and approachable format for anyone to explore, learn, and build upon.
+The primary goal of our project is to present rotation curve development and research in a versatile and approachable format for anyone to explore, learn from, and build upon.

 # Learning Objectives

-* For learning modules, describe the learning objectives, content, **instructional design**, and experience of use in teaching and learning situations.

 The learning objectives for this educational module are:
     1. Provide a working space where people can connect with current literature and identify as